-Church sound system installations are used to enhance any spoken word or music using the correct speaker system carefully installed throughout the congregation or listening area.
+Church sound system installations are used to enhance any spoken word or music using the correct speaker system which is installed throughout the congregation or listening area.
 Whether they are installed on the surrounding pillars or walls they should give you an even coverage of audio, whether they are been used for speech or music.
-By also installing the correct sound equipment such as radio microphones, lectern mics, speakers and professional amplifiers we feel that we can achieve the desired end result within any place of worship.
+By also installing the additional sound equipment such as radio microphones, lectern mics, speakers and professional amplifiers we feel that we can achieve the desired end result within any place of worship.

 Church Sound System Installations

 Due to the aesthetics and acoustic implications of some church sound system installations it is sometimes also necessary to install numerous column speakers which are carefully distributed throughout the listening areas to give a more even and constant sound level and also try to compensate for any echoes and reverberations that do occur on some larger places of worship.
 Generally church sound systems consist of a basic microphone mixer, amplifier and 100 volt line speakers either side of the front near the altar, but in some cases this has advanced a lot further in using a multi channel PA mixer with numerous microphone inputs, infil speakers on a delay and the facility to incorporate live sound through the sound system for school or band productions.

 Church Audio Systems

 We can install a variety of church audio systems into places of worship from a complete church sound system installation which may include wireless radio microphone systems and a induction loop hearing system therefore integrating all the sound system equipment together to give you the desired end result.
-We have access to a wide range of professional microphones for different applications for church audio systems such as lectern microphones, handheld and lapel radio mics along with overhead boundry microphones for enhancing the vocals from the choir or congregation.
+We have access to a wide range of professional microphones for different applications for church audio systems such as lectern microphones, handheld and lapel radio mics along with overhead boundry or shotgun microphones for enhancing the vocals from the choir or congregation.